 If your neighbours are easy going you could have their consent confirmed and the statutory notice period waived before your architect has even put pen to paper (or finger to keyboard).
-Even if the proposals include excavation the only drawings required are ‘plans and sections’ of the proposed excavation so you could sketch out a simple floor plan with the foundations marked as a dashed line together with a typical foundation section (we keep various foundation sections on file for this purpose).
+Even if the proposals include excavation, the only drawings required are ‘plans and sections’ of the proposed excavation so you could sketch out a simple floor plan with the foundations marked as a dashed line together with a typical foundation section (we keep various foundation sections on file for this purpose).

 The problem we find with this approach is the adjoining owners tend to be more comfortable with consenting to a notice when they have the full details of what is proposed and that generally means detailed drawings.
+UPDATE

 I would therefore suggest the best combination is an informal approach to your neighbours as early as possible (Ideally before the planning application goes in if that is required) with the notice to follow when detailed drawings are available.
-This also overcomes one of the things that most annoy adjoining owners; finding out that their neighbours are planning building works by letter even though you love next door.
+This also overcomes one of the things that most annoy adjoining owners; finding out that their neighbours are planning building works by letter even though they live next door.

 During that initial chat all you need do is describe what is proposed (your neighbours’ property will often be the same as yours so they should be able to picture it) or show them the initial sketches from your architect.
 Take the opportunity to explain that the works fall within the scope of the Party Wall Act and that they will receive formal notice(s) later.
 This is also a good opportunity to explain that the planning and party wall processes are entirely separate as this is something that confuses adjoining owners.